 Schedule tests as you have been told.
 These make sure your heart and lungs are healthy for surgery.

-Tell your doctor about all medications you take.
-This includes aspirin, NSAIDs, blood thinning medications (such as warfarin), herbs and other supplements.
+Tell your healthcare provider about all medicine you take.
+This includes aspirin, NSAIDs, blood thinning medicines (such as warfarin), herbs and other supplements.
 You may need to stop taking some or all of them before surgery.

 Avoid heavy lifting.
 It can strain your hernia and make it worse.